MichaelSeaman/quantum_performance/README.md

 ```
 The created midi or wav files should be in the directory you ran the program from.
 The '-w' argument specifies the outputted .wav audio file, and the '-m' specifies
 the outputted .mid file.
-Either can be omitted, but at least one has to be
+If both are omitted, then audio will just play from
-present.
+the host shell.

 ## Technical Specification